KainanAugusto/Lightning-Network-Nodes-Data-Server/README.md

 ## Trade-Offs Made
 Due to time constraints, I focused on core functionality—data fetching, storage, and exposure.
 With additional time, I would implement:
-- Enhanced error handling (e.g., more detailed user feedback for API failures).
+- Enhanced error handling (more detailed user feedback for API failures).
 - Unit and integration tests for various parts of the code.
-- More robust API documentation.
+- More robust API and documentation.

 ## Weaknesses
 The project’s weakest aspect may be the lack of robust error handling and testing.
 While basic logging is implemented, the error responses could be improved to be more user-friendly.